 My Baby Has Colic and Won’t Sleep!

 So, first off, a massive virtual hug for you.
 It’s hard, I know!
-I’ve been there, but have hope!
+I’ve been there, but please have hope!

-Danielle Anderson described her experience with her colicky baby on the website Scary Mommy, “Somewhere around two weeks, our baby started crying.
+“Somewhere around two weeks, our baby started crying.
 A lot.
 Not that weak newborn cry that tugs at the heart-strings, but a BLOOD-CURDLING SCREAM and he could do it for HOURS at a time.
 He would clench his little fists, his face would turn bright red, and he would scream.
 It would start somewhere between 5 and 7 p.m. and it would last until midnight, sometimes later.
 Every single day.”

 What is Colic?

 Colic is defined as a young baby crying for more than 3 hours a day, three days a week, for at least one week, without an apparent reason for the crying.